-For more details about the CLCSS scheme click here.
+For more details about the CLCSS scheme, go to dcmsme.gov.in

 Design Clinic for Design Expertise to MSMEs

-For any industry design and innovation is the key, and every MSME and startup should have a design-oriented approach to solving problems in their field.
+Design and innovation are essential for any industry.
+Every MSME and startup should have a design-oriented approach to solving problems in their field.

 To encourage and motivate small businesses to try and test new designs for their products, the Ministry of Micro, Small, and Medium Enterprises (MSME) has created a Design Clinic to promote design skills for startups and MSMEs.

-As part of this government program, the government provides assistance of up to Rs 60,000 for attending design seminars.
-And up to 75% of the seminar price or 3.75 lakh where the entrepreneur and/or his team can learn more about design theories and can apply them.
+As part of this government program, the government provides assistance of up to Rs 60,000 per seminar.
+And up to 3.75 lakh for design workshops.
+The entrepreneur or his team can learn more about design theories and apply them.

-Through this program, entrepreneurs can learn about the latest trends and practices in design, communicate and network with other designers, entrepreneurs and gain a thorough understanding of design attitudes and theories.
+Through this program, entrepreneurs can learn about the latest trends and practices in design, communicate and network with other designers and entrepreneurs and gain a thorough understanding of design attitudes and theories.

-MSME, startups, and agencies can apply online to this design clinic and access the innovation portal.
-For more details about Design Clinic for Design Expertise click here.
+MSMEs, startups, and agencies can apply online to this design clinic and access the innovation portal.
+For more details about the design scheme, visit dcmsme.gov.in

-Enterprises established in various sectors contribute to the economic growth and development of the country and also gain international recognition.
+Enterprises established in various sectors contribute to the country’s economic growth and development and gain international recognition.

 However, it is not easy to start a business.
-The government understands the difficulties that business owners and start-ups face in establishing and maintaining them.
+The government understands business owners’ and startups’ difficulties in establishing and maintaining them.

-So the government has launched various plans for companies to reduce the burden and encourage the creation of new companies and start-ups.
+So, the government has launched these various plans for companies to reduce the burden and encourage the creation of new companies and startups.